molily/molily.de/_posts/2017-12-21-robust-javascript.md

 There are numerous ways how to write and run unit tests in JavaScript.
 Popular testing frameworks include [Jasmine](https://jasmine.github.io/) and [Mocha](https://mochajs.org/).
 They may be combined with assertion libraries like [Chai](http://chaijs.com/) and [Unexpected](http://unexpected.js.org/).
 Unit tests are typically executed using test runners like [Jest](https://facebook.github.io/jest/), [Ava](https://github.com/avajs/ava) and [Karma](https://karma-runner.github.io/1.0/index.html).

 In my experience, all these libraries allow to write unit tests that make JavaScript more robust.
 It is mostly a matter of style and taste which one to use.
-For the purpose of this guide, I’ll use widely accepted Jasmine testing framework.
+For the purpose of this guide, I will use widely accepted Jasmine testing framework.

 First of all, we need a function to test.
 Let us start with the simple, flawed `sum` function: